 Testing on Intel UHD 630 Low Settings and 3D Resolution to 50% (FHD)

 After dialing down the 3D resolution to about 50%, I started to get awesome results with my frame rates:

-While the game did maintain very smooth 60 FPS, it looked absolutely horrendous.
+While the game maintained a very smooth 60 FPS, it looked horrendous.
 The graphics were too pixelated for my taste.